- Table of Contents

 Behavioural Economics

 Understanding human behaviour is fundamental to effective policy interventions.
 Behavioural economics, which combines insights from psychology and economics, examines how people make decisions and respond to incentives.
-By integrating behavioural insights into policy analysis, analysts can design interventions that align with the inherent biases and heuristics of human decision-making.
+Analysts can design interventions that align with human decision-making's inherent biases and heuristics by integrating behavioural insights into policy analysis.
 This approach leads to more effective policies, especially in areas like public health, education, and social welfare.

 Environmental Sustainability Integration

-With environmental concerns taking centre stage globally, policy analysis is increasingly focusing on sustainability.
+Environmental concerns are taking centre stage globally, so policy analysis increasingly focuses on sustainability.
 Analysts assess policies through environmental lenses, evaluating their ecological impacts.
-Sustainable development goals (SDGs) are being integrated into policy analysis frameworks, ensuring that policies not only promote economic growth but also environmental conservation and social equity.
+Sustainable development goals (SDGs) are integrated into policy analysis frameworks, ensuring policies promote economic growth, environmental conservation, and social equity.
 Green technologies, renewable energy policies, and circular economy initiatives are some areas receiving extensive policy analysis attention.
+This table provides a comparative analysis of environmental policies across different countries, showcasing their unique strategies for addressing environmental challenges.

 Table 2: Comparative Analysis of Environmental Policies